As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 3. Murabba Palace and the King Abdul Aziz Historical Center

-The King Abdul Aziz Historical Center offers a unique journey through Saudi Arabia’s history.
-Although the center is built in a modern version of royal Saudi architecture, it surrounds the authentic former royal palace of Murabba – which is well worth a visit.
+Although the center is built in a modern version of royal Saudi architecture, it surrounds the authentic former royal palace of Murabba, and visiting it is definitely one of the best things to do in Riyadh.

 In it, you’ll find an abandoned courtyard house, a historical car collection, the old majlis, and an old water tower.
 You’ll also see a remodeled mosque, based on the original royal mosque that served the palace.
+The center is now considered the cultural heart of modern Riyadh.

 4. Historical Diriyah